 The eRouter MUST support the TR-069 Management Server Configuration File TLV Encapsulation as defined in Annex B.4.3.2 for ACS selection.
+In the event that ACS configuration parameters are provided in both DHCP and TLV 202 sub-types, the eRouter MUST use the values obtained in the DHCP options.

-12.2.1.2 TR-069 Management Server URL DHCP Option
+12.2.1.2 TR-069 Management Server DHCP Requirements 63

-The eRouter MAY support the DHCPv4 option CL_V4OPTION_TR-069_MANAGEMENT_SERVER_URL, and DHCPv6 option CL_OPTION_TR-069_MANAGEMENT_SERVER_URL [CANN DHCP] for the ACS selection as part of the eRouter DHCP ACK and/or REPLY messages.
-The eRouter MUST follow the DHCP requirements in [TR-069a4] for the initial ACS discovery with the exception of using the CableLabs-defined DHCP options.
+The eRouter MUST follow the DHCP requirements in [TR-069] for the initial ACS discovery with the possible exception of using any CableLabs-defined DHCP options mentioned here or elsewhere in this specification.